FIM-92 Stinger: Soviet War in Afghanistan

 Engineer Ghaffar, of Gulbuddin Hekmatyar's Hezb-i-Islami, brought down the first Hind gunship with a Stinger on 25 September 1986 near Jalalabad.
 As part of Operation Cyclone, the CIA eventually supplied nearly 500 Stingers (some sources claim 1,500–2,000) to the Mujahideen in Afghanistan, and 250 launchers.

 The impact of the Stinger on the outcome of the war is contested, particularly in the translation between the impact on the tactical battlefield to the strategic level withdrawal, and the influence the first had on the second.
 Dr. Robert F. Baumann (of the Staff College at Fort Leavenworth) described its impact on "Soviet tactical operations" as "unmistakable".
 This opinion was shared by Yossef Bodansky.
 Soviet, and later, Russian, accounts give little significance to the Stinger for strategically ending the war.

-According to the 1993 US Air Defense Artillery Yearbook, the Mujahideen gunners used the supplied Stingers to score approximately 269 total aircraft kills in about 340 engagements, a 79% kill probability.
+According to the 1993 U.S. Air Defense Artillery Yearbook, the Mujahideen gunners used the supplied Stingers to score approximately 269 total aircraft kills in about 340 engagements, a 79% kill probability.
 If this report is accurate, Stingers would be responsible for over half of the 451 Soviet aircraft losses in Afghanistan.
 But these statistics are based on Mujahideen self-reporting, which is of unknown reliability.
 Selig Harrison rejects such figures, quoting a Russian general who claims the United States "greatly exaggerated" Soviet and Afghan aircraft losses during the war.
 According to Soviet figures, in 1987–1988, only 35 aircraft and 63 helicopters were destroyed by all causes.
 The Pakistan Army fired 28 Stingers at enemy aircraft with no kill.
 According to Soviet figures, by 25 December 1987, only 38 aircraft (airplanes, helicopters) were lost and 14 more were damaged by MANPADS (Blowpipe or Stinger), or 10.2% kill probability.

 According to Crile, who includes information from Alexander Prokhanov, the Stinger was a "turning point".
 Milt Bearden saw it as a "force multiplier" and morale booster.
 Representative Charlie Wilson, the politician behind Operation Cyclone, described the first Stinger Mi-24 shootdowns in 1986 as one of the three crucial moments of his experience in the war, saying "we never really won a set-piece battle before September 26, and then we never lost one afterwards."
 He was given the first spent Stinger tube as a gift and kept it on his office wall.
-That launch tube is now on exhibit at the US Army Air Defense Artillery Museum, Fort Sill, OK.
+That launch tube is now on exhibit at the U.S. Army Air Defense Artillery Museum, Fort Sill, Oklahoma.